UMCarpentries/intro-curriculum-r/paper/paper.md

-We sought to create a new curriculum that would teach computational skills in an integrated manner to demonstrate the reproducible research workflows we use in our own work, utilize the same inclusive pedagogy refined by the Carpentries, and contain an appropriate amount of content to deliver consistent workshops and reduce the burden for new instructors to get involved.
+We sought to create a new curriculum that would teach computational skills in an integrated manner to demonstrate the reproducible research workflows we use in our own work, utilize the same inclusive pedagogy refined by The Carpentries, and contain an appropriate amount of content to deliver consistent workshops and reduce the burden for new instructors to get involved.

 # Collaborative Curriculum Development

-We drew on the expertise of the Carpentries community at the University of Michigan to develop a custom curriculum that would meet the needs of our learners (Figure 1).
+We drew on the expertise of The Carpentries community at the University of Michigan to develop a custom curriculum that would meet the needs of our learners (Figure 1).
 We planned a two-day sprint, where members of our community worked